This is a plain English summary of an original research article

 Some people are more likely than others to become seriously ill with COVID-19.
 Characteristics that could increase risk (risk factors) include age, ethnicity and pre-existing health conditions.
 Excess weight is also thought to be a risk factor, and one that can be changed since people can lose weight.

 Early in the pandemic, researchers began to uncover evidence on the risk factors that mean some people are more likely to become severely ill or even to die.
-Small early studies on obesity compared outcomes among people with and without obesity who were in hospital.
-Researchers were unable to say for certain whether obesity or severe COVID-19 increased the risk of intensive care or death.
+Small early studies on obesity compared outcomes among people with and without obesity who were in hospital with COVID-19.
+Researchers were unable to say for certain whether obesity or the infection increased the risk of intensive care or death.

 This study includes millions of people across the population who were not already ill with COVID-19.
-Importantly, the research looks at the impact of body weight, including within the healthy range.
+Importantly, the research looks at the impact of body weight, including within the healthy range, on the severity of illness.
 It also examines whether excess weight poses the same risk for all groups.
 Characteristics such as age, sex, ethnicity and long-term health conditions could make a difference.

 Body mass index (BMI) is calculated by dividing a person’s weight in kilograms by their height in metres squared.
 For most adults, a healthy BMI is between 18 - 25.
 Overweight is defined as a BMI of 25 - 30; obesity as a BMI of 30 or above.
 BMI is widely recorded in medical records, which allowed the research team to include data on millions of people.

 This study used the anonymised medical records of 6,910,695 people (aged 20-99) who attended 1,500 GP practices across England.
 The data were linked to positive test results for COVID-19, and information on admission into hospital, intensive care or death.

 In the three months to April 2020, 13,503 people were admitted to hospital, 1,601 to intensive care, and 5,479 died after a positive test.